-Begonia (dotted plant)
+Begonia (dot plant)

 The Begonia is a special houseplant and there are about 1900 different species.
 This large group can be divided into two groups: the flowering Begonia and the Leaf Begonia.